PlatformAwareProgramming/CloudClusters.jl/docs/src/index.md

 Default configuration parameters can be overridden in programs.

-A description of each configuration parameter and how programs can override their default values from _CCconfig.toml_ is presented in a further section.
-Click [here](https://github.com/PlatformAwareProgramming/CloudClusters.jl#configuration-parameters) to go there.
+Section [Configuration parameters](https://github.com/PlatformAwareProgramming/CloudClusters.jl#configuration-parameters) describes configuration parameters and how they can be overridden in programs.

 ### The _PlatformAware.jl_ package